D3DX: Direct3D10

 The D3DX10 utility library for Direct3D 10 was similar to the D3DX for Direct3D 9 in functionality, and included the same D3DXMath library and Block Compression (BC1-BC5) software codecs.
 The key differences were that Effects for Direct3D 10 was made an OS component, the HLSL compiler was moved to a distinct D3DCompile DLL, and the texture image load & save code utilized the Windows Imaging Component.
 As a consequence of the shift to using WIC, D3DX10 did not support Truevision TGA, RGBE image format, or Portable PixMap file formats which were supported by D3DX.
 D3DX10 also did not include the UVAtlas isochart texture atlasing or Precomputed Radiance Transfer APIs.

 All versions of D3DX10 are deprecated per Microsoft Docs.

 Direct3D11

 The D3DX11 utility library for Direct3D 11 was a trimmed down version of D3DX10.
 It included texture image load & save code using WIC, and the Block Compression (BC1-BC7) software codecs, but little else.

 All versions of D3DX11 are deprecated per Microsoft Docs.

 Most functionality from D3DX9, D3DX10, and D3DX11 has been moved to open source projects for Direct3D 11 or later: DirectXMath, DirectX Tool Kit, DirectXTex, DirectXMesh, and UVAtlas.
 There are also open source versions of DXUT and the Effects (FX11) runtime available.
+Unlike Effects 10, FX11 was distributed as source rather than in a DLL, and Microsoft described it as a porting aid for older FX9/FX10 code.